danforthcenter/plantcv/docs/transform_warp.md

 ## Warp

-Find the transformation matrix that best describes the projective transform from reference image to target image, based on pairs of corresponding points on reference image and target image, respectively;
+Find the transformation matrix that best describes the projective transform from reference image (`refimg`) to target image (`img`), based on pairs of corresponding points on reference image and target image, respectively;
 performs the projective transform on the target image to righ it with the reference image.

 In general, any geometric transformation between 4 pairs of corresponding points is considered as projective transform.